8 Yoga Poses to Avoid When Pregnant

 Why You Should Avoid Them

 You will have to monitor your abdominal movements and refrain from doing any strenuous abdominal yoga poses.
-As the embryo attaches itself to the uterine wall, the formation of placenta begins, and thus you will have to monitor your tummy movements.
+As the embryo attaches itself to the uterine wall, the formation of the placenta begins, and thus, you will have to monitor your tummy movements.
 Any twisting movements can decrease the flow of blood to your abdominal region due to compression.

 Poses to Avoid